Skip to content

 1. Create a list of all the issues that have been highlighted to fix.

-2. Prioritise them, starting with the worst issues first to ensure your site speeds up as quickly as possible.
+2. Prioritize them, starting with the worst issues first to ensure your site speeds up as quickly as possible.

 3. Spend some time understanding each issue fully.
 We’ll go through the most common issues shortly, but you may need to conduct some research online.